 - The business name should not include government-related terms, such as “Treasury,” “FBI” or “Federal”.

-- The use of professional services requires declaration and licensing [1].
+- The use of professional services requires declaration and licensing, as stated in the Licensing and Regulatory Affairs [2].

 While there isn’t anything specific in terms of rules governing what makes a good business name (other than trademarks), we do have some suggestions on how to choose one:

-- Keep it Short & Simple - Names should typically be four words long at most while avoiding abbreviations since they tend to make them harder to remember.
-This will commit your brand to memory much easier.
+- Keep it Short & Simple - Names should typically be four words long at most, while avoiding abbreviations since they tend to make them harder to remember.

 - Avoid Trademark Issues - Make sure the name you choose isn’t already registered by another business or service in your respective industry, if possible.
 You don’t want to be caught off guard with legal issues later down the road because of such an oversight, so it is recommended that you run a quick search on Google for your desired business name before opting to use it.